timmaxw/os2cx/README.md

 );
 ```

-Let's this file as [example.scad](docs/example.scad) and open it using the OpenSCAD2CalculiX GUI application.
-After a few seconds of calculation, OS2CX will show us the results:
+Let's save this file as [example.scad](docs/example.scad) and open it using the
+OpenSCAD2CalculiX GUI application.
+After a few seconds of calculation, OS2CX
+will show us the results:

 ![Screenshot of simulation results](docs/example_screenshot.png)

-Consulting the color scale on the left-hand side, we can see that the beam would bend approximately 10.2 micrometers.
-(The bending is exaggerated by a factor of 20,000 in the visualization.)
+Consulting the color scale on the left-hand side, we can see that the beam would
+bend approximately 10.2 micrometers.
+(The bending is exaggerated by a factor of
+20,000 in the visualization.)

 OS2CX has only been tested on Linux (Ubuntu 18.04).
-The dependencies are all cross-platform, so in principle it should be easy to get it working on other operating systems, but no guarantees.
+The dependencies are all
+cross-platform, so in principle it should be easy to get it working on other
+operating systems, but no guarantees.

 # Installing and running